-All NICE guidelines apply to Wales and are subject to Welsh legislation.
+All NICE guidance used in Wales is subject to Welsh legislation .

 TAGs must be made available within 60 calendar days after the first publication of the Final Appraisal Determination (FAD).
 We provide a New Treatment Fund to help health boards and trusts achieve this.

 The standards set out the priority areas for improving health and social care.
 They are not mandatory but should be used to plan and deliver services to provide the best possible care.

 What Health Boards, Trusts and Local Authorities should do to make best use of NICE guidance and quality standards

 To help us improve services and support our long term plan, we expect health boards, local authorities and trusts to:

 - develop systems and processes for disseminating, implementing and risk assessing against NICE guidelines and quality standards

 - identify any gaps and action required to improve the quality of services

 - provide assurance to Welsh Government that NICE guidelines have been considered, if requested

 - ensure that new medicines recommended are available within 60 calendar days of the FAD